 Two of my very good friends also came in to eat- I’m so grateful to have been blessed with amazing family and friends that love and support me…

-- 1 Tbsp Green Curry Paste (Mae ploy brand is good) (taste as you go to get the heat you desire)
+- 1 tablespoons Green Curry Paste, Mae ploy brand is good (taste as you go to get the heat you desire)

 - 1 Jalepeno pepper, Seeded and minced

-- 1 Tbsp palm sugar (or brown sugar)
+- 1 tablespoons palm sugar, or brown sugar

 - 2 each kaffir lime leaves, sliced very thin